sistemasjg/yasumi/index.md

 which unfortunately hasn't been updated for a long time.

 The goal of Yasumi is to be powerful while remaining lightweight, by utilizing PHP native classes wherever possible.
-Yasumi's calculation is provider-based (i.e. by country/state) sos easy to add new holiday providers that calculate holidays.
+Yasumi's calculation is provider-based (i.e. by country/state) so it's easy to add new holiday providers that calculate holidays.
 The methods of Yasumi can be used to get a holiday's date and name in various languages.